- Business of Aging

 Things that may seem simple to us often prevent older people from getting the care they need.
 Lack of knowledge about technology and the cost of internet access can stand in the way of a doctor’s appointment or connecting with a loved one.

-Our Service Coordinators introduce training opportunities on the latest technologies to improve residents’ lives: iPad classes from the local library, an app that reads news stories aloud, or a voice-activated device to remind a resident to take her medications.
-We also offer educational programs on topics like personal finance, physical health, and emotional wellbeing.
+Our Supportive Service’s staff introduce training opportunities on the latest technologies to improve residents’ lives: iPad classes from the local library, or how to use an Alexa device.
+We also offer technology education programs on topics like personal finance, avoiding fraud and scams, and navigating telehealth.

 SOCIAL SUPPORT AND COMMUNITY ENGAGEMENT